How the Other Half Lives: Tenements

 By 1865, a total of 15,309 tenements existed in New York City, and the city's population was approaching 1,000,000.
-It was colloquially known to be a housing type for the poor made for maximum densities, within the constraints of a 25-by-100-foot (8-by-30-metre) lot.
+It was colloquially known to be a housing type for the poor made for maximum densities, within the constraints of a 25 by 100 ft lot.
 When the Tenement House Act of 1867 was passed, the tenement was defined as:

 Any house, building, or portion thereof, which is rented, leased, let or hired out to be occupied or is occupied, as the home or residence of more than three families living independently of one another and doing their own cooking upon the premises, or by more than two families upon a floor, so living and cooking and having a common right in the halls, stairways, yards, water-closets, or privies, or some of them.

 It was with the publication of this act that the basic "dumbbell" layout of the tenement was first used.
-This tenement style was supposed to allow more natural light and air ventilation into these living quarters, as well as adding more water closets and allowing for the fire safety regulations explained in the Tenement House Act of 1867.
+This tenement style was supposed to allow more natural light and air ventilation into these living quarters, as well as adding more water closets and allowing for the fire safety regulations required by the Tenement House Act of 1867.

 On top of this, many of the landlords of these tenements did little to improve their conditions.
 When asked about the enforcement of the new statutes, the Superintendent of Buildings said that he was satisfied with hard wood in these tenements because it "burned slowly."